TCashion/open_hands/README.md

 This repository contains a fullstack Tic Tac Toe project with a React + TypeScript frontend and a Python FastAPI backend.

+- Instructions for running the app:

+See below

+- A brief description of your approach:

+I stood up a full-stack tic-tac-toe app with a React frontend, python backend, and SQLite database.
+The database is the source of truth for the game.

+- What AI tools you used and how:

+I used Github Copilot Chat (Agent mode! this is my first time using this).
+I prompted the tool to help me write boilerplate code, then troubleshoot when I ran into issue.

+- Anything that didn’t go as planned or you'd improve with more time

+I ran into problems with tailwind styling, mainly getting colors to render, as well as layout.
+I'm fairly satisfied with the game, so styling and layout would be my next concern.
+Then, more features!

 ## Project Structure
 - `src/frontend/` — Vite React + TypeScript app with Tailwind CSS and Redux Toolkit.
 - `src/backend/` — FastAPI app using SQLModel and SQLite.